-In the last example, we have two charged lines dividing a plane into three parts.
-The computational interval is $[0, L]$ with $L$ = 32, where the region of $[0.4L, 0.6L]$ is inaccessible to ions.
-The fixed charge density is \\ We solve the MPB equations using SelInvHIF.
-The left panel of Figure \ref{ex:2} visualizes the distribution of the convergent potential in this system with different matrix sizes $N=256^{2}$, $512^{2}$, and $1024^{2}$.
-The right panel of Figure \ref{ex:2} displays the absolute $L^2$ error between the numerical results and the reference solution obtained with a sufficiently large grid size $N=2048^2$.
-The relative $L^2$ errors maintain approximate accuracy of first-order in Table \ref{Time2} due to the discontinuous of the derivative of the potential at $x=0.4L$ and $x=0.6L$.
-Table \ref{Time2} also shows the accuracy of the whole algorithm to compute the potential $\Phi$ compared to a reference potential, which verifies the convergence of our algorithm.
-Furthermore, Table \ref{Time2} also shows the computational time of the algorithm verify the linear scaling of SelInvHIF.
+{\bf Example 4 (The system with dielectric discontinuity).} In the last example, we consider the system with dielectric discontinuity.
+The computational interval is $[0, L]^2$ with $L$ = 32, where the region of $[0.4L, 0.6L]$ is inaccessible to ions.
+The fixed charge density is

+The dielectric in the region of $[0.4L, 0.6L]$ is different from the other region and the dielectric ratio is set to be $\varepsilon=0.1$.
+We solve the MPB equations using the SelInvHIF.
+The left panel of Figure \ref{ex:3} visualizes the distribution of the convergent potential at $y=0.5L$ in this system with different matrix sizes $N=256^{2}$, $512^{2}$, and $1024^{2}$.
+The right panel of Figure \ref{ex:3} displays the numerical error $|\Phi-\Phi_{\mathrm{ref}}|$ between the numerical results and the reference solution obtained with a sufficiently large grid size $N=2048^2$.
+The relative $L^2$ errors maintain approximate accuracy of first-order in Table \ref{Table4}.
+Table \ref{Table4} also shows the accuracy of the whole algorithm to compute the potential $\Phi$ compared to a reference potential, which verifies the convergence of our algorithm.
+Furthermore, Table \ref{Table4} also shows the computational time of the algorithm verify the linear scaling of the SelInvHIF.
 Finally, the scaling results of the SelInvHIF algorithm are shown in Figure \ref{time}.